asyncapi/spec/README.md

 ## Examples

 #### :bulb: Streetlights
-Demonstrate how to use AsyncAPI to define an API that to control city streetlights.
+Demonstrates how to use AsyncAPI to define an API that controls city streetlights.

 > :point_right: [See more](./examples/streetlights.yml)